iter-tools/iter-tools/API.md

 **peekerate(source)**

 Turns `source` into a peekerator (often shortened to `peekr`), which is conceptually equivalent to an iterator but is often easier to work with.
-Peekerators always have a `{done, value}` item from the source iterator stored as `peekr.current`.
+Peekerators always have a `{done, value}` step from the source iterator stored as `peekr.current`.
 For convenience `peekr.done` and `peekr.value` are also present.
-To load the next item call `peekr.advance()`.
+To load the next step call `peekr.advance()`.
 No value is returned.

 Peekerators allow an iterator to be used as internal state.
 Normal iterators are of course stateful, but less useful for this purpose as it is not possible to access their state without altering it.
 Peekerators are also have safer typedefs than iterators.